adoxa/ansicon/readme.txt

     - -p by itself will not restore original color;
     - output error messages to stderr;
     * logging is always available, with various levels; include the pid;
-    * don't automatically hook GUI programs, use `ansicon' or ANSICON_GUI;
+    * don't automatically hook GUI programs, use 'ansicon' or ANSICON_GUI;
     * always place first in AutoRun; don't run if already installed;
     + global reverse video capability;
     + added ANSICON_VER to provide version/install test;